susyhaga/the_saviors_GD_tour/README.md

 ## Green Day - The Saviors Tour webpage

-This repo has a mimic of the Green Day - The Saviors Tour 2024 webage.
+This repo has a mimic of the Green Day - The Saviors Tour 2024 webpage.

 ### Languages